JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 Gaussian Thinning Filter
 -------------------------

 This filter thins observations to a two- or three-dimensional equidistant grid.
 This is horizontally defined in kilometers (the mesh is generated relative to the mean radius of the earth) and vertically in pressure (Pa).
-For 2D thinning, simply specify a `horizontal_mesh`:
+For 2D thinning, simply specify a horizontal_mesh:

 .. code:: yaml

     - Filter: Gaussian_Thinning
       horizontal_mesh:   1111.949266 #km = 10 deg at equator

-The accepted observation nearest to each thinning centroid will be retained, while all others within the thinning mesh will be excluded.
+The observation nearest to each thinning centroid will be retained, while all others within the thinning mesh will be excluded.

-For a 3D mesh, specify a `vertical_mesh` in addition to a `horizontal_mesh`:
+For a 3D mesh, specify a vertical_mesh in addition to a horizontal_mesh:

 .. code:: yaml